-Mischief doesn’t hide itself away in a hurry.
+A sense of mischief doesn’t tend to go away.
 I recently tried instigating civil war during my seminar groups here at Leicester (thankfully not among them – that may come later), and the results were rather striking.

-Earlier in the term, we had been reading Christopher Marlowe’s Edward II, where the perilously weak monarch is shown to compete against a rising tide of dissention from the nobility.
+Earlier in the term, we had been reading Christopher Marlowe’s Edward II, where the perilously weak monarch competes against a rising tide of dissention from the nobility.

 Look for rebellion; look to be deposed.